Tan Tai Yong

-Tan Tai Yong (陈大荣 (Chén Dàróng)) is a Singaporean academic and politician who served as the President of Yale-NUS College from 2017 to 2022.
-He is also Director of the Institute of South Asian Studies, an autonomous university-level research institute in NUS.
+Tan Tai Yong (陈大荣 (Chén Dàróng)) is a Singaporean academic who is the current President of Singapore University of Social Sciences.
+He served as the President of Yale-NUS College from 2017 to 2022.
+He is also Chairman of the Management Board of the Institute of South Asian Studies, an autonomous university-level research institute in NUS.
 He was a former Nominated Member of Parliament and served from 2014 to 2015.

 Education

 Tan earned a Bachelor of Arts and Master of Arts from the National University of Singapore.
 He then earned a PhD in South Asian history from Cambridge University, under the supervision of Anthony Low.

 Career

-He has been a faculty member of the Department of History at NUS since 1992.
-He also served the Faculty of Arts and Social Sciences as Sub-Dean (1994–1999), Head of the History Department (2000–2003), Vice-Dean (2001–2003), and Dean (2004–2009). overseeing student matters, University Town and the Residential Colleges, the Centre for English Language and Communication, as well as the Office of Student Affairs and the Halls of Residence.
+Tan was a Deputy Head of the Department of History at NUS from 1998 to 1999.
+He also served the Faculty of Arts and Social Sciences as Sub-Dean (1994-1999), Acting Head of the Department of History (2000), Head of the History Department (2001-2003), Vice-Dean of the Faculty of Arts and Social Sciences (2001-2003), Dean of Faculty of Arts and Social Sciences (2004-2008), Vice Provost of Student Life (2010-2014) overseeing student matters, University Town and the Residential Colleges, the Centre for English Language and Communication, as well as the Office of Student Affairs and the Halls of Residence.

-He was the Founding Director of the Institute of South Asian Studies, serving from 2004 to 2015.
+He was the Founding Director of the Institute of South Asian Studies, and served in this position from 2008 to 2015.
 He served as Co-chair of the joint Yale and National University of Singapore committee in 2011.

-He was appointed to the Singapore Social Sciences Research Council in 2016.
+Tan was appointed to the Singapore Social Sciences Research Council in 2016.
+From August 2018 to May 2019, Professor Tan was the Institute of Policy Studies (IPS)’ 6th S R Nathan Fellow for the Study of Singapore.

+He is a member of the National Library Board (NLB) and the National Heritage Board (NHB), where he is also Honorary Chairman of the National Museum, co-chair of the Founders’ Memorial Committee and Chair of the National Collection Advisory Panel.

+Tan was awarded the Public Administration Medal (Silver) in 2009, and the Public Service Medal in 2020.

+Tan also served as Executive Vice-President (Academic Affairs) at Yale-NUS College from 2014 to 2017, before serving as its President from 2017 to 2022.

+He is currently serving as the President of Singapore University of Social Sciences since 1 January 2023.